Our Curriculum Intent Statement

 - are responsible, competent, confident and creative users of information and communication technology

-- understand what algorithms are; how they are implemented as programs on digital devices; and that programs execute by following precise and unambiguous instructions
+- Understand what algorithms are, how they are implemented as programs on digital devices, and that programs execute by following a sequence of instructions.

-- create and debug simple programs
+- Write and test simple programs.

-- Communicate safely and respectfully online, keeping personal information private, and recognise common uses of information technology beyond school
+- Communicate safely and respectfully online, keeping personal information private, and recognise common uses of information technology beyond school.

-- design, write and debug programs that accomplish specific goals, including controlling or simulating physical systems; solve problems by decomposing them into smaller parts
+- Design and write programs that accomplish specific goals, including controlling or simulating physical systems; solve problems by decomposing them into smaller parts.

-- use sequence, selection, and repetition in programs; work with variables and various forms of input and output; generate appropriate inputs and predicted outputs to test programs.
+- Use sequence, selection and repetition in programs; work with variables and various forms of input and output; generate appropriate inputs and predicted outputs to test programs.

-- select, use and combine a variety of software (including internet services) on a range of digital devices to design and create a range of programs, systems and content that accomplish given goals, including collecting, analysing, evaluating and presenting data and information
+- Select, use and combine a variety of software (including internet services) on a range of digital devices to accomplish given goals, including collecting, analysing, evaluating and presenting data and information.